The Deed in Lieu of Foreclosure Process: How Credit Counseling Saved Us

 Facing hard financial times?
 You’re not alone.
 The National Foundation for Credit Counseling can help.

-An estimated 25,000 families go into foreclosure every three months, according to the Federal Deposit Insurance Corporation (FDIC).
-My husband and I nearly joined that number, but thankfully we found people who were willing to help.
+An estimated 250,000 families go into foreclosure every three months, according to the Federal Deposit Insurance Corporation (FDIC).
+My husband and I nearly joined that number.
+Fortunately we found help, thanks to credit counseling and a deed in lieu of foreclosure.

 I’ve described how we found ourselves in a real estate nightmare.
 We’d been trying to sell it for two years with no luck.
 Finally, the home needed a $35,000 repair that we didn’t have the money to fix.
 We couldn’t sell it; we couldn’t rent it out to cover the mortgage; and we couldn’t pay the mortgage on our own.